-Furthermore, suppose the agent/negligence insurer's resulted in an underinsured policy.
-A disgruntled insured could file a lawsuit for damages against the agent and the insurer based on "breach of the obligation to deliver what's promised."
+Furthermore, suppose the agent/negligence insurer resulted in an underinsured policy.
+A disgruntled insured could file a lawsuit for damages against the agent and the insurer based on a "breach of the obligation to deliver what's promised."

 The "failure to deliver the agreed-upon coverage" cases are based on the principle that a difference in information can place an affirmative obligation of disclosure on the insurer or its agent, the failure of which will subject the insurer to tort liability.

-An insurance provider has an "obligation to obtain the insurance sought by an insured with a fair consideration, caution, and judgment."
+An insurance provider is " obligated to obtain the insurance sought by an insured with a fair consideration, caution, and judgment."
 As a result, in California, it is well-founded that an agent's failure to provide the agreed-upon compensation can be considered actionable negligence and the proximate cause of an accident.

-To summarize, a good UM/UIM motorist accidents lawyer will look at whether the insured had requested further coverage and whether the insured's insurance limitations are actually stuck with are the result of an error or failure to properly advise.
+To summarize, a good UM/UIM motorist accidents lawyer will look at whether the insured had requested further coverage and whether the insured's insurance limitations are actually stuck because of an error or failure to properly advise.

 There is a range of specific insurance options to consider in an accident involving a traditional "big rig" vehicle.
 These involve looking at "cab (or tractor)" coverage, "trailer" coverage, and "cargo container" or "van" coverage.
 Different parties also own the tractor, trailer, and freight van.

 A "freight forwarder," who works as a cargo travel/booking agent, may have put together the trip and some of the equipment.
 Each of these is covered by insurance (or should have).
-One goal of insurance is to cover against liability claims, including personal injury litigation.
+Insurance aims to cover liability claims, including personal injury litigation.
 Another objective is to ensure freight, which is usually accomplished by "inland marine" or similar cargo policies.